GavinKenna/gavinkenna.io/content/blogposts/AdviceForNewTechManagers.md

 Even though delegating work was the most obvious form of managing employees,  it was the most difficult task I encountered as a former developer.

-As a developer I wanted to take all of the complex, exciting, initiative tasks that came down the line.
+As a developer I wanted to take all the complex, exciting, initiative tasks that came down the line.
 Rebuild the backend?
 Yeah I want to be spearheading that.
 Taking our deployment method from manual to Automated CI/CD?
 Yup assign that task to me.
 Containerising our core application using Docker?
 I'm on it.

 But as a Team Lead (and then as a Director of Engineering) I found it somewhat difficult to relinquish the development work to downstream teams and employees.
 After all, I was a Senior Software Developer in charge of writing a lot of the code before being Team Lead - why would that change?

 The answer is that it needs to change.
 As a Team Lead, or Team Manager, or even Director of Engineer - it doesn't mean you continue your old role and take on new responsibilities, it means taking control on the new role entirely and finding the best person for your previous responsibilities.
 And that means relinquishing all aspects of your previous role (no matter how hard you find it).

 The reason for this is simple - if you continue to design, develop, bug-fix and document, when will you find time to perform your main role?
-You were intrusted to lead your team effectively and efficiently - you can't do that if you're spread too thin.
+You were entrusted to lead your team effectively and efficiently - you can't do that if you're spread too thin.

 Now that's not to say you won't be programming at all - probably just not as much as you're used to!